 Authorizations are not transferable between agencies.
 Recipients have the right to change providers at any time; however, the current agency must notify the Plan of recipient's discharge and new agency must obtain their own authorization through the usual authorization process.
-Service disruption will be avoided with transfer between PASSE's, and authorization for previously authorized services will align with the policy as outlined in ARTC.CC.16 Continuity and Continuation of Care.
+Service disruption is avoided with transfer between PASSE's, and authorization for previously authorized services.

 Hours approved cannot be 'saved' for another week or 'banked' for future use.
 Personal care services for members under the age of 21 are not subject to service limits.
 Members over the age of 21 are limited to 64 hours a month in personal care services.
-The units of service approved shall be based on the physical requirements of the recipient and medical necessity for the covered services in the program.
+The units of service approved shall be based on the physical requirements of the member and medical necessity for the covered services in the program, using the THS Grid and the medical records and other relevant assessments to determine the allowable units of service.